bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 - 23 November 2022: added references to TechCrunch feature.

 - 29 November 2022: added references to Tweetback.

+- 1 December 2022: added references to Twitter-nest.

 [^1]: The large "Export fedifinder_accounts.csv" link will give you a file that only includes Fediverse accounts.
 This can be useful for automating your follows on Mastodon, but if you want detailed information on *all* Twitter accounts you (also) need to use the small link!